The 5 Best Hoka Shoes for Nursing

 Cons

-• Not good for narrow feet
+• Not recommended for narrow-feet users

 One of the best things about these shoes is that they are incredibly lightweight, weighing only 8 ounces per shoe.
 Despite being light, these shoes do not sacrifice cushioning or support.

-The uppers of these shoes also feature breathable mesh material which helps keep your feet cool throughout the day.
+The uppers of these shoes also feature breathable mesh material, which helps keep your feet cool throughout the day.
 This is especially beneficial since you’re likely to be spending most of your time on your feet in hot environments like operating rooms or nursing stations.

 The biggest con associated with these shoes is that they may not be as durable as some other options on the market.
 While this isn’t necessarily a deal-breaker for most people, it does mean that you may need to replace them more frequently.